Do you have any other impending business to attend to right now?

 Ha.
-Don’t we wish it’s that simple to get out of living in the past?!
+Don’t we wish it’ was that simple to get out of living in the past?

-If it’s so simple, I wouldn’t have wasted an entire year suffering from physical pain.
+If it were so simple, I wouldn’t have wasted an entire year suffering from physical pain.

-In reality, it’s much harder to come out of the dark place we boxed ourselves in.
+In reality, it’s much harder to come out of the dark place we’ve boxed ourselves in.

-It requires a conscious effort of shifting our attention to what it really matters to us right now.
+It requires a conscious effort to shift our attention to what really matters to us right now.

 Spot the Badasses